programinglive/hris/README.md

 ## Installation Wizard

-After completing the setup steps, you'll need to run through the installation wizard to configure your HRIS system.
-The wizard consists of several steps:
+The HRIS Project includes an installation wizard to help you set up your company and admin user.
+The wizard consists of three steps:

-1. **Verification Request**
+1. **Contact Information Validation**
-   - Enter your email or phone number
+   - Enter your contact information (email or phone)
-   - Choose your preferred verification method
+   - System validates the contact information for uniqueness
-   - Submit to receive verification code
+   - Receive a verification code via email or SMS

-2. **Verify Code**
+2. **Verification Code**
-   - Enter the 6-digit verification code
+   - Enter the verification code received
-   - Verify your contact information
-   - Confirm your identity
+   - Code expires after 5 minutes
+   - Option to resend verification code if needed

-3. **Company Setup**
+3. **Company Registration**
-   - Register your company information
-   - Enter company name, email, and phone
+   - Enter company details (name, email, phone, address, city, country)
-   - Configure company address
-   - Accept terms and conditions

-4. **System Setup**
-   - Configure system settings
-   - Set up default configurations
-   - Configure email settings

-5. **Admin Setup**
-   - Create the first admin user
+   - Create admin user (name, email, password)
-   - Set up admin credentials
-   - Configure admin permissions

-6. **Complete**
-   - Review all configurations
-   - Complete the installation
-   - Access the main HRIS system
+   - Complete registration to access the system

 ### Security Features